elastic/elasticsearch-net-example/README.md

 }
 ```

-If we run our indexer again, after a few seconds, only `Done.` should be written to the console meaning all of our index requests were successful.
+If we run our indexer again, after a few seconds, only `Done.` should be written to the console, meaning all of our index requests were successful.

 *NOTE* waiting for `Done` can take a while we'll explain why its slow and will fix that later!